Use Real Estate Buyer Scripts to Drive More Revenue

 - Practice, practice, practice: Know your scripts inside and out, and continue practicing to become more fluid and conversational.
 Master and internalize scripts to the point of “unconscious competence”.
 Then you can truly LISTEN to learn the homeowner’s needs and how you can help rather than thinking about what you should say next.
 One more thing: there’s more to script practice than just repeating the words on the page/screen.
 You have to learn how to modulate your voice, add emphasis when the emphasis is needed, and use the proper phrasing.

 - Internalize your real estate scripts.
 As we suggested in the introduction to this blog post, our fragile egos often work overtime to convince us that we’d be better off without having to rely on real estate agent scripts.
 But here’s the thing: one of your primary goals as a listing agent, especially a new listing agent, is to become intimately familiar with scripts for real estate agents.
-To master your scripts is to understand how to build rapport with your prospects and how to deflect objections.
+To master your scripts is to understand how to build rapport with your prospects and how to handle objections.
 New agents should set a goal to memorize their basic scripts very early in their careers.

 - Perfect your scripts through role-play practice: Working with different role play partners with different personality types (driver, analytical, expressive, amiable) will help you become more adaptable.
 Consider working with a different role play partner each day of the week.
 Role-play practice scheduled in the 15-30 minutes prior to prospecting can serve as an effective warm-up before calling homeowners.
 Role-play with the same 100% energy and enthusiasm you bring to your prospecting calls.
 Stand to project your voice and to exude more energy and confidence.
 Record and listen to your role-play calls to learn what you can improve upon.